bchucs/hack-challenge-backend/README.md

 - Create news outlet entries
 - Fetch initial articles from RSS feeds
 - Start a background scheduler to update feeds every 15 minutes

-## News Sources

-The application aggregates news from:
-- The Cornell Daily Sun
-- 14850 Magazine
-- The Ithaca Voice
-- Cornell Chronicle (40+ different categories and colleges)

-Articles are fetched via RSS feeds and full content is obtained through web scraping.